-Uncovering Asthma Misconception; An Experience from North-western Nigeria
+Uncovering Asthma Misconception; An Experience from North-western Nigeria, Katsina

 Abstract

 Background: Asthma remains uncontrolled in many patients and a possible explanation for these increased morbidities includes poor understanding of asthma, nonadherence to inhaled steroid regimens, and poor inhaler technique.
 Poor knowledge and high levels of misconceptions about the disease remain the bane in reducing its burden globally.
 This study aimed to assess the level of misconception among the participants of the 2023 World Asthma Day in Katsina.